cazamedia/cazamedia/README.md

       + Either of these choices is less than an 64-bit signed integer maximum: ***9223372036854775807***
       + IMPORTANT: Goal is to utilize native SQLite 64-bit signed integer handling for doing comparisons for sorting & searching without having to utilize any conversions.
       + IMPORTANT: If using Python, when handling dates and times with timezones, opt to use the standard ***zoneinfo*** package added in Python 3.9 instead of the older ***pytz*** package if possible.
-      + RANT: I've been spoiled by Postgres 😕.
-It would have been nice had the SQLite developers baked in the equivalent of the Postgres *timestamptz* data type rather than having to use lesser solutions.
     + Another possibility is to utilize *time-based* version 6 or version 7 UUIDs per [RFC9562](https://www.rfc-editor.org/rfc/rfc9562).
 There are a [plethora](https://uuid7.com/) of reasons to use them.
 Plus, it's a standard 😀!
       + TIP: Python package [***uuid6***](https://pypi.org/project/uuid6/) supports version 6, 7, and 8 UUIDs as defined in RFC9562.
 + TIP: A *WITH ROWID* table in SQLite will randomly generate a new ***rowid***, instead of a monotonically increasing one, if there is already an existing record with the maximum rowid of *9223372036854775807*.